-Having a strong understanding of what you need a your divorce attorney in Salt Lake City (expertise, familiarity with the Utah courthouse, high level of professionalism, aggressive in representing your family case, etc.) will help you choose the right divorce attorney for your situation.
+Having a solid understanding of your divorce attorney's need in Salt Lake City (expertise, familiarity with the Utah courthouse, high level of professionalism, aggressive in representing your family case, and other family law matters) will help you choose the right divorce attorney for your situation.

-At Christensen Law, our family attorneys provide a basic outline for the different types of divorce cases to help in your research of finding the right divorce attorney in Salt Lake City, Utah.
+At Christensen Law, our family law attorneys provide a basic outline for the different types of divorce cases to help in your research of finding the right divorce attorney in Salt Lake City, UT.

-However, in many legal family cases, the divorce proceedings will be necessary sooner because divorce is complex or adversarial.
+However, divorce proceedings will be necessary sooner in many legal family cases because divorce is complex or adversarial.

 The Salt Lake City-based attorneys and staff at Christensen Law are prepared to assist you as you face a divorce.

-Whether you or your spouse initiated the divorce, we can provide you valuable advice and assistance.
+Whether you or your spouse initiated the divorce, we can provide you with valuable advice and assistance.

-Regardless of whether your divorce is simple, amicable, complex, or adversarial, our attorneys can help you get through the divorce process.
+Whether your divorce is straightforward, amicable, complex, or adversarial, our attorneys can help you get through the divorce process.

 Do You Really Need a Lawyer for a Divorce